NuSTAR Observations of AGN with Low Observed X-ray to [OIII] Luminosity Ratios: Heavily Obscured AGN or Turned-Off AGN?: X-Ray Observations and Analysis

-We used \xmm{} data for NGC 5005 and NGC 6890, the former to further investigate unusual spectral features found in the \nustar{} data, and the latter because no \chandra{} observations exist for the source.
+We used \xmm{} data from the \xmm{} Science Archive\footnote{ \url{http://nxsa.esac.esa.int/nxsa-web}} for NGC 5005 and NGC 6890, the former to further investigate unusual spectral features found in the \nustar{} data, and the latter because no \chandra{} observations exist for the source.
 We used all three of the European Photon Imaging Camera (EPIC) CCDs --- i.e., pn, MOS1, and MOS2 --- in the spectral fitting.
-We extracted the data using the \xmm\ Scientific Analysis System (SAS; version 18.0.0).
+We extracted the data using the \xmm\ Scientific Analysis System \citep[SAS, version 18.0.0;][]{2004ASPC..314..759G}.
 Details on the \xmm{} spectral extractions are in the individual notes on each galaxy (\S3).
 We used energies from 0.2 keV to 10.0~keV from the \xmm{} data for the spectral fitting.